 So, you don’t get a ton of things, but it’s enough to get started.
 However, I do recommend buying one of the starter sets, as they do include more of accessories that I feel are necessary for success.

-Here are a few items I think everyone should make sure they have when using a Cricut Machine:
+Here are a few items I think everyone should make sure they have when using one of these machines.

 - Cricut Tools Craft Basic Set – this includes scissors, scraper, tweezers, and spatula…all of which are VERY helpful (this can be purchased on Cricut or Amazon).

-- There are other great tools from Cricut that you can buy here.
+- There are other great tools that you can buy here.

 - Extra Blades